dryofficer21/new_step/mini projects/README.md

-These mini projects are done by Ilyass FAKHATOUI (dryofficer21)
+These mini projects are done by Ilyass FAKHTAOUI (dryofficer21)